TodWulff/V2.2526_Config/README.md

 (supports numeric/special char starts/inclusion and, I've discovered, a much more expressive use of the console in that this approach allows writing console emissions from macros that contain HTML that is actually rendered in Mainsail's console) - see _gcode_macros.cfg for that specific (painfully simple) M118 implementation.
-I don't know if that was ultimately unintended or not, but Meteyou seemed surprised and, I perceive, to be nodding in acknowledgement that doing so wasn't objectionable.
+I don't know if that was ultimately unintended or not, but Meteyou seemed surprised and, I perceive, to be nodding in acknowledgment that doing so wasn't objectionable.
 So I hope that this ability doesn't get quashed by Kevin, Arksine, or the Mainsail crew...
 -	The links to the logs are just a piece of the overall puzzle, however.
 	-	Those links are instantiated by way of custom URL Protocol handlers.
-See the Mainsail_Linking_To_UserLogs.zip archive for additional details and copies of the .reg files that inject these handlers into one's registry, so that the various schemes will be honored (sorry linux clients, I don't know how to do so on a linux box - if it gets figured out, I'd like to know, however).
+See the Mainsail_Linking_To_UserLogs.zip archive for additional details and copies of the .reg files that inject these handlers into one's registry, so that the various schemes will be honored (sorry Linux clients, I don't know how to do so on a Linux box - if it gets figured out, I'd like to know, however).
 	-	I had initially worked this solution up with windows putty, but that proved to have an undocumented 'feature' (or windows does?) where the loading and display of the logs via an ssh session hung hard.
 I migrated over to using MobaXterm (MXT hereinafter) as the SSH client that, while a bit of a sledgehammer vs. flyswatter I posit, seems to be working well and reliably.
 Time will tell.